 Overall, pay attention to people who just don’t seem like themselves and if their attitudes have changed.

-- “I just haven’t been feeling like myself lately”
+- “I just haven’t been feeling like myself lately.”

-- “I just need to get through this busy season, and then I’ll slow down”
+- “I just need to get through this busy season, and then I’ll slow down.”